wenlng/go-service-link/README.md

 <br/>

-`GoServiceLink` s a manager for service discovery and dynamic configuration, providing a collection of adaptable middleware for microservice architectures.
+`Go Service Link` s a manager for service discovery and dynamic configuration, providing a collection of adaptable middleware for microservice architectures.
 It supports service registration and discovery, load balancing, dynamic configuration synchronization, real-time monitoring, and hot reloading, along with powerful features like connection pooling, health checks, and exponential backoff retries.

 > English | [中文](README_zh.md)